PipedreamHQ/pipedream/docs/docs/quickstart/README.md

 }'   -H "Content-Type: application/json"   YOUR-TRIGGER-URL-GOES-HERE
 ```

-The event will appear in the event list at the left in real time.
-Select the event to inspect the workflow execution.
+The event will instantly appear in the event list.
+Select it to inspect the workflow execution.

 ![image-20220125194354113](./image-20220125194354113.png)

-Finally, you can return to Google Sheets to validate that the new data was inserted:
+Finally, you can return to Google Sheets to validate that the new data was automatically inserted.

 ![image-20220125194510308](./image-20220125194510308.png)

 Congratulations!
-You completed the Pipedream quickstart.
-Next, try creating your own workflows and check out the docs to learn about more of the amazing things you can build with Pipedream!
+You completed the quickstart and should now understand the basic patterns for workflow development.
+Next, try creating your own workflows and check out the docs to learn more!